xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/enable-qtest-integration/image2016-11-15-143A493A1.png" width=30%>

-2. To **generate token** for Authentication, you can choose either way (2.1 or 2.2)
+2. To **generate token** for Authentication, you can choose either logging in with username and password or logging in with SSO token.

-   2.1 Log in with username and password:
+   <details><summary>Log in with username and password</summary>

       Click on the **Generate** button to create the token to be used during the integration session.